 Part of an Interactive Interface is to Toggle Views

-- Again, the (but boring) way to switch between views is to navigate to the ‘View’ menu to select between ‘Board Planning Mode’, ‘2D Layout Mode’, and ‘3D Layout Mode’.
+Again, the common (but boring) way to switch between views is to navigate to the ‘View’ menu to select between ‘Board Planning Mode’, ‘2D Layout Mode’, and ‘3D Layout Mode’.

 Shortcuts for toggling views.